612.373.3333 | www.metrotransit.org

-Student Services is available at orientation to talk about using public transportation in Minneapolis.
+IPR staff is available at orientation and enrollment appointments to talk about using public transportation in Minneapolis.
 We will take you through the steps of finding a cost-effective transit pass, using the on-line resources to plan your trip, riding the bus and Light Rail, and getting to where you need to go.
-Early in the quarter we also take new students on a field trip to get some early experience on the bus!

 |Cost to Ride |

 |Local Fare ||$1.75 ||$2.25 |

 - Rush hours: Monday-Friday 6:00-9:00 am & 3:00-6:30 pm.